Procsiab/ffscrcpy/README.md

 ./ffscrcpy.sh
 ```

-To get more information about different working modes, use the `-h` argument to summon the integrated help.
+To get more information about the different working modes, use the `-h` argument to print the integrated help.